-(1) It is not necessary for a horse to be identified in accordance with regulation 170(1)(a) if the horse is being moved with its mother from the property on which it is kept.
+It is not necessary for an unweaned horse or unweaned donkey to be identified in accordance with regulation 170(1)(a), (2)(a), (3)(a) or (4)(a) if it is being moved with its mother from the property on which it is kept to another property with the same relevant PIC.

-(2) It is not necessary for a horse to be identified in accordance with regulation 170(2)(d), (3)(a) or (4)(a) if it —

-(a) has not reached 6 months of age; and

-(b) is being moved with its mother from the property on which it is kept.
+[Regulation 171 inserted: Gazette 27 Jun 2019 p.
+2445.]

-172. Horses identified by previous owner
+172. Horses or donkeys identified by previous owner

-It is not necessary for the current owner of a horse to identify the horse, or cause it to be identified, in accordance with regulation 170 if —
+It is not necessary for an owner of a horse or donkey to identify it, or cause it to be identified, in accordance with regulation 170(1), (2), (3) or (4) if —

-(a) the horse is identified with the registered identifier or an approved identifier of a previous owner; and
+(a) it is identified with the registered identifier or an approved identifier of a previous owner; and

-(b) the current owner has in his or her possession or control documentary evidence of his or her right to possess the horse.
+(b) the owner has in their possession or control documentary evidence of their right to possess the horse or donkey.

-173. Registered identifier applied as brand
+[Regulation 172 inserted: Gazette 27 Jun 2019 p.
+2446.]

+173. Requirements for brands

-(1) A registered identifier applied as a brand to a horse must be applied as a firebrand or freezebrand in accordance with this regulation.
+For the purposes of regulation 170(5)(a), a registered identifier is applied as a brand in accordance with this regulation if —

-(2) A firebrand or freezebrand must —
+(a) it is applied as a firebrand or freezebrand; and

+(b) in the case of a horse or donkey that has not been previously branded — it is applied on the left shoulder; and

-(a) if the horse has previously been branded —
+(c) in the case of a horse or donkey that has been previously branded —

-(i) be applied to the left shoulder, if there is sufficient room; or
+(i) if there is sufficient room on the left shoulder — it is applied on the left shoulder; or

-(ii) be applied on the right shoulder;
+(ii) if there is insufficient room on the left shoulder — it is applied on the right shoulder;

 and

-(b) if the horse has not previously been branded — be applied to the left shoulder.

-(3) A firebrand or freezebrand must be —

-(a) not less than 100 mm long and 30 mm in height at the time when the brand is applied; and
+(d) it is not less than 100 mm in length and 30 mm in height when it is applied; and

-(b) applied in the approved manner.
+(e) it is applied in the approved manner.

+[Regulation 173 inserted: Gazette 27 Jun 2019 p.
+2446.]

 Division 3 — Ostriches

 174. Identification of ostriches not required